Piefou/git-cheatsheet/README.md

 Did crap, remove all the changes back to the local repo state

 `git stash`
-Put aside my changes. 'stash list' cmd to see what is stashed. 'stash pop' to bring back the changes
+Put aside my changes. 'stash list' cmd to see what is stashed. 'stash pop' to bring back the changes. 'stash clear' to delete all stashed changes.

 ### Remotes :